Rombecchi/bootstrap-big-grid/README.md

 Changelog
 =========
 30/03/2018 [v.
-0.3.0] Updated container with class to enlarge fitting screen size proportionally
+0.3.0] Updated container with class to enlarge fitting screen size proportionally.
+Removed float to divs.

 28/03/2018 Changed name of project